yuvallanger/strife-plot/article.md

 -------

 I've used a combination of Eldar's theoretical model of divergent dialects and Czaran's stochastic cellular automaton.
-The simulation consists of a toroid board.
+The simulation consists of a toroid board for which both the width and the height are equal to N.
 Each cell has two QS related loci, one loci for the receptor and another for the signal.
-There are two possible receptor alleles and two possible signal alleles.
+There are two possible receptor alleles, R_{1} and R_{2} and two possible signal alleles, S_{1} and S_{2}.
+The each generation of the simulation follows two stages:
+A competition stage and a diffusion stage.
+Within the competition stage, a cell is drawn out of the whole board and

 [Image: overview of the Avigdorian model]